 Where possible we promote and support the care of disabled children in their homes, in mainstream schooling and in the community given the appropriate level of training, support and sensitisation.
 It aims to become increasingly self-sufficient through income generating projects such as the farm and the craft workshop.

+The Alivera Centre has been named after an inspirational girl who touched many hearts.
 We were introduced to Alivera in 2006 in a remote village through the Nyungwe forest called Banda.
 Alivera suffered from epilepsy and the local pastor was concerned about her well-being.
 He wanted to see if we could help.
 We were told that she was fifteen years old, although she looked a lot younger.

 Alivera’s father, a polygamist, had long since abandoned the family, and her mother was obliged to work in the fields each day to feed herself and the six children.
 Sometimes when Alivera had a fit she fell into the fire and suffered terrible burns.